FBI: only 1 attacker in Texas naval base shooting

 Officials have identified the gunman as 20-year-old Adam Salim Alsahli, a Corpus Christi resident who had been a student at a local community college.
 Security officers shot and killed him after he opened fire while trying to drive a truck through a base entry gate.

-The FBI said Tuesday that Alsahli was an Syria-born American citizen.
+The FBI said Tuesday that Alsahli was a Syria-born American citizen.
 An agency spokesperson did not immediately respond to a request for comment.